E-Scooters Likely to Be Made Legal on New South Wales Roads

 e-Scooters – a viable transportation option for short distances

-In a time of spiralling fuel prices, eScooters only offer a viable economic transport alternative for inner city residents – one that’s good for the climate and won’t clog the city with further traffic congestion.
+In a time of spiraling fuel prices, eScooters only offer a viable economic transport alternative for inner city residents – one that’s good for the climate and won’t clog the city with further traffic congestion.

 Without these two councils involved, experts believe the trial will be significantly compromised, because each represent residents and visitors who are the most likely choose rentable eScooters as a transport option if they allowed to be ridden on public roads.